sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ###### Notes

 Hoisting was thought up as a general way of thinking about how execution contexts work in JavaScript.
-In reality, code does not get hoisted, but affect is seen due to compilation and execution phases followed by JavaScript compiler
+In reality, the code does not get hoisted, but the effect is seen due to compilation and execution phases followed by JavaScript compiler

 ###### References